Hugovs2000/CMPG-323-IOT-Device-Management/README.md

 # CMPG 323 Project 3 IOT-Device-Management - 31586872
 This repository contains the code for the Web App implemented with the Tier 2 Repository Pattern.
+The original code was provided by https://github.com/JacquiM/CMPG-323-IOT-Device-Management.

 ## Branching Strategy:
 A development branch was used to edit project without affecting the main branch.
 The main and development branch was then merged when the project was completed.